Here's Everything We Know About Meghan Markle's Wedding Dress So Far

 That being said, Ralph & Russo isn't the only British brand in the running.
-In a recent interview on the podcast Wedding Guest Extraordinaire, fashion designer Henry Holland predicted that the dress might be the last hoorah of Christopher Bailey at Burberry—the talent is stepping down from the brand.
+In an interview on the podcast Wedding Guest Extraordinaire, fashion designer Henry Holland predicted that the dress might be the last hoorah of Christopher Bailey at Burberry-the talent is stepping down from the brand.
 "I would be quite excited if it was Christopher Bailey's final bow for Burberry.
 I think that would be a nice thing for him to do, she's worn them for a long time," he told the host.
-Daily Mail sources just backed that prediction.
+Daily Mail sources have backed that prediction.

 Another potential British designer?
 Stewart Parvin, who's personally approved by the royal family.
 "I know that the smart money-as far as the bookies are concerned-is on Stewart Parvin, who is one of the Queen's dressers.
 That would be a very, very clever choice if it is true," author Katie Nicholl told InStyle.
 Considering the fact that she wrote a book about Harry, she has some serious clout.
 There's also the possibility of Alexander McQueen, who famously designed Duchess Kate's wedding dress.
 Finally, many suggest Roland Mouret, in part because of a vague quote he gave to WWD.
 When asked if he was creating the garment, he stumbled, saying, "I don't want to say.
 No comment.
 It's … there's no comment on that.
 She's a friend.
 And that's … I can't say."